Sally Rees CRONE

 That look not like th’inhabitants o’th’ earth…’

-As you enter Sally Rees’ new exhibition at Mona, you may find yourself in the midst of a flock of ‘birds’—animated portraits that call to one another in the dark, their breath and sound given shape by puffs and clouds of hand-drawn colour.
-These ‘birds’ are also, in Rees’ vision, crones: portraits of ageing women from her life that she aspires to be.
+As you enter Sally Rees’ new exhibition at Mona, you will find yourself in the midst of a flock of ‘birds’—animated portraits that call to one another in the dark, their breath and sound given shape by puffs and clouds of hand-drawn colour.
+These ‘birds’ are also, in Rees’ vision, crones: portraits of ageing women from her life that she aspires to emulate.

 With CRONE, Rees embraces the folklore character of the crone as an ideal incarnation of the older woman: unruly, wise, fearsome.
 She’s reversing the forced retreat into invisibility and diminished social capital as women get older; by saying ‘I am a crone’, Rees flips a derogatory term—a fairy tale caricature of hook-nosed terror and cantankerous truth-telling—into a different kind of statement altogether.

-The exhibition is part of Rees’ own preparation for becoming a crone, and a continuation of her long-standing themes—ritual and repetition in secular society, magick and meditation, and harnessing the intangible as material for making art.
-It’s also a rite of passage: to mark her fiftieth birthday, Sally will make her way down Mount Wellington to Mona in full crone garb.
-This day-long trek is an ending of sorts, capping off the exhibition at Mona.
+The exhibition is part of Rees’ own preparation for becoming a crone, and a continuation of her long-standing themes: ritual and repetition in secular society, magick and meditation, and harnessing the intangible as material for making art.
+It’s a rite of passage, marking her fiftieth birthday last August.
 But it’s also the start of a different story about (via Helen Garner) the ‘lengthening past and shortening future’ of our shared condition—a tale more wild and unruly than we’ve allowed ourselves to imagine.